pkesist/buildpal/Documentation/index.rst

       --ini INI_FILE  Specify .ini file.

 * Call the compiler
-    * Set the environment variable DB_MGR_PORT to the port on which the manager is running on.
+    * Set the environment variable BP_MGR_PORT to the port on which the manager is running on.
     * Replace the :file:`cl.exe` call with :file:`bp_cl.exe`.
     * Note that calling MSVC compiler setup scripts (such as ``vcvarsall.bat``) is still required. :file:`bp_cl.exe` will use its current environment to determine which compiler should be used.